One of the coolest and modern cities in the world with rich history and great tradition, London is also a leading financial district.

 Look for best places to dine and wine in when dining alone.
 If you want to get along with new people there are many professional groups you can join for interesting talks, networking and other business-centric events.
 Also, you can join casual groups for dining events and informal networking.

-Notes:This article was submitted by one of our contributors.
+Note:This article (and photos) was submitted by one of our contributors.

 |Check Hotel Rates, Discounts and Availability|